isaac-mason/rapida/packages/rapida/docs/classes/Component.md

 # Class: Component

-A component of an entity that has data and behaviour
+Component that has data and behavior through lifecycle hooks, and can be added to an entity.

+This class should be extended to add fields for data, and to set the methods `onInit`, `onUpdate`, and `onDestroy`.

 ## Table of contents